dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/memory-items.md

 ### Rudder control jam

 1. Attitude control -- as required
-    1. User roll control and thrust as necessary
+    * Use roll control and thrust as necessary

 ## Uncommanded Motion